feathers-plus/cli-generator-example/README.md

 ## Database

-This app can use either an NeDB or SQLite database, both of which reside in `./data`.
+This apps use either an NeDB or SQLite database, both of which reside in `./data`.

 Both databases have the same structure: